Lucas10302/Bioprocess_Anomaly_Detection/README.md

 Anomalies were designed to simulate plausible process failures encountered in industrial bioproduction environments.

 ---

+ ## Limitations

+- **Simulated data only** — the model has not been validated against real bioreactor sensor data.
+Results may differ with real-world noise patterns and process variability.
+- **Fixed thresholds** — normal ranges are hardcoded based on literature values.
+In practice, thresholds should be calibrated per process and cell line.
+- **Single batch analysis** — the current approach does not account for batch-to-batch variability, which is a key challenge in industrial bioproduction.
+- **No multivariate detection** — anomalies are detected per sensor independently.
+Combined parameter drifts (e.g. simultaneous pH drop and DO decrease) could be more precisely characterized through multivariate methods.

+---

+## Future Work

+-  Validate the approach on real bioreactor datasets (e.g. from public repositories or lab data)
+-  Implement adaptive thresholds that adjust dynamically based on historical batch data
+-  Explore multivariate anomaly detection methods (e.g. PCA, Isolation Forest)
+-  Build an interactive real-time dashboard using Plotly or Streamlit
+-  Extend the model to multi-batch analysis for batch-to-batch comparison

+---

 ## About

 Built as a first personal data science project alongside a bioproduction engineering program.
 The goal was to bridge domain knowledge in bioprocesses with practical data analysis skills.

 **Lucas Lacombe** — Pharmacy student

+---

+## License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.